Grackles in Wisconsin

-Grackles are common in many kinds of open or semi-open country, including farmland, towns, groves and along waterways.
-The often forage for food in farm fields, pastures, suburban lawns, cattle feedlots, and marshes.
+Grackles are common in many kinds of open or semi-open countries, including farmland, towns, groves, and waterways.
+They often forage for food in farm fields, pastures, suburban lawns, cattle feedlots, and marshes.
 Nests are well hidden among branches of dense trees (especially conifers) or shrubs near water or close to open areas, as in groves, woodland edges, and parks.
 Built by the female, nests are bulky and made of weeds, grass, and twigs, usually with some mud added.
 The inside is lined with fine grass.
 The birds typically nest in small colonies of 10-30 pairs, but sometimes 100 or more.

-In early spring, courtship begins when the male fluffs out body feathers, partly spreads wings and tail, and gives short scraping song.
+In early spring, courtship begins when the male fluffs out body feathers, partly spread wings and tail, and gives short scraping songs.

 Both parents feed nestlings, bringing them mostly insects.
 Young leave the nest about 16-20 days after hatching.
 One or two broods per year are common.

-As they are scavenging birds, large numbers can be found near garbage cans, food courts and other areas where food is present.
+As they are scavenging birds, large numbers can be found near garbage cans, food courts, and other areas where food is present.
 They are often found in areas associated with humans creating unsanitary conditions with their fecal matter.
-They are also an agricultural pest because of their tendency to eat small seedlings and damage crops.
+They are also agricultural pests because of their tendency to eat small seedlings and damage crops.

 The best way to get rid of grackles is to be proactive and discourage them from building nests in the first place.
 It’s important to thoroughly clean up any bird droppings or nesting materials before any deterrent products are installed (grackles are attracted to the scent of their droppings and nests).

 Grackles are covered under the Federal Migratory Bird Act, which states that most birds and their parts – feathers, eggs, nests, etc.- are protected by federal law from being killed, taken, transports, possessed, bought, sold, imported, or exported without a valid federal permit.